vincentrunge/vincentrunge.github.io/About.md

 ## <span style="color:teal;"> 5.
 Current job </span>

-Assistant Professor in statistics *since September 2019* at the University of Evry (near Paris) in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
+Assistant Professor in statistics *since September 2019* at the University of Evry Paris-Saclay in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
 My current research is about *change-point detection* using pruned dynamic programming algorithm with a focus on the multivariate framework and application to genomics.

 As an Applied Mathematician, I like to work at the interface of different fields.
 My current and past interests are: